Brand Identity For Startups 2021

 The visual identity system that consists of a Brand’s colors, typography, graphical elements, photography style etc. would be the equivalent of a fashion style that can tell you more about the personality of the company but it too is limited.
 Now comes strategy, an essential component that gives guidance and direction to everything that the Brand does not unlike a person’s brain.

 All these elements are equally important for a Brand to be complete, because a face without the person behind it is just a mask, and if you glued a mask on an inanimate object that won’t magically make it come to life.”
-What Elon Musk understands is that you have to use everything you can to control people’s perception of your company because whether you like it or not, that perception will become reality, in a lot of cases failing at that leads a lot of companies to developing what we call the B.E.C syndrome which stands for Big Evil Corporation.
+What Elon Musk understands is that you have to use everything you can to control people’s perception of your company because whether you like it or not, that perception will become reality, in a lot of cases failing at that leads a lot of companies to develop what we call the B.E.C syndrome which stands for Big Evil Corporation.

 Problems Caused By Lack Of Brand Identity